 Time and Tenure

-Unlike executive positions, non-executive positions are fewer (the average board has 9.9 members) with lower turnover.
+Unlike executive positions, non-executive positions are fewer and have lower turnover rates.
 The average non-executive director’s tenure in the UK has been stable for most of the last decade, at around 4.3 years.
-So unless boards expand, it will take time to see true diversity on UK boards.
+So, unless boards expand, it will take time to see true diversity across most UK boards.

 The Chair

-If you have read my articles, you will know that 65% of all board appointments in the UK are made via a personal connection.
-Considering UK boards, it is safe to conclude that a very high proportion of board directors are graduates from one of the top 10 UK Universities, Alumni of an elite private school and started their careers with one of the big four accounting firms.
-Diverse candidates are likely to be outside of these people’s 1st and 2nd-degree connections, hence unlikely to be considered in the board appointment processes.
+We know that 65% of all board appointments in the UK are made via a personal connection.
+Considering UK boards, it is safe to conclude that many board directors are graduates from one of the top 10 UK Universities, Alumni of an elite private school, or have started their careers with one of the big four accounting firms.
+Diverse candidates are likely outside these people’s first —and second-degree connections and, hence, unlikely to be considered in the board appointment processes.

 Conclusion

-The conversation and push for diversity on UK boards still focus mainly on gender and ethnic diversity.
+The conversation and push for diversity, in all its forms, on UK boards is still at the forefront for many in the government, in academic circles, in the community and with stakeholders.
+However, many boards’ main focus revolves around making gender and ethnic diversity targets.
 Whilst we are seeing progress in these areas (which is sterling), we must remember that diversity is far broader.

-I believe UK boards genuinely acknowledge that diversity matters and acknowledge the strategic benefits of having a diverse board.
-However, in many instances, the intent is there, but the execution is lacking.
-Over the last five years, it is clear that there has been significant change within the top listed companies.
-Unfortunately, no comprehensive board diversity studies and reviews cover all board and organisation types.
-I believe that boards, in general, across the UK will have seen a positive shift towards diversity.
-Government boards are likely to be far more diverse, following more diverse policy guidelines and formal recruitment processes.
+UK boards genuinely acknowledge that diversity matters and recognise the strategic benefits of having a diverse board.
+The intent is often there, but the execution could be better.
+Over the last five years, it is clear that there has been a significant change in attitude.
+A comprehensive board diversity study covering all board and organisation types would indicate how far we have come and where more work needs to be accomplished.

 About the Author